-HOW LIGHTNING HAPPENS.
+HOW DOES LIGHTNING HAPPEN ?

-Not so long after, the whole cloud fills up with electrical charges and as the storm moves over the ground, the strong negative charge in the cloud attracts positive charges in the ground and with this the electrical energy in the thundercloud is released in the form of huge sparks, called lightning.
+Not so long after, the whole cloud fills up with electrical charges, and as the storm moves over the ground, the strong negative charge in the cloud attracts positive charges in the ground, and with this, the electrical energy in the thundercloud is released in the form of huge sparks, called lightning.

 A wire attached to the rod runs down the side of the building and set into the ground.
 So if lightning strikes the rod on top of the building, the electrical charge is safely carried away from the building, down the wire and into the Earth.